codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-attributes.md

 **Argument**: Optional comment string.
 Always ignored.

 Skips class, struct, enum, method, field, etc. The output code looks as if the entity was not present in the input at all.
 Unlike CppSkipDefinition, skips both declarations and definitions of the affected entities.
-Note that any references to skipped entity in ported code end up in compilation errors as
+Note that any references to skipped entity in ported code end up in compilation errors.

-#### CppSkipTest ####
+### CppSkipTest ###

 **Used on**: Method.